davidparamo12/Where-to-put-a-restaurant-in-the-USA-/README.md

   7. Insights

+## NOTEBOOKS

+The notebooks for ETL, EDA and ML are avaible in the repository.
+Any questions, please contact the repository owner.

+## MACHINE LEARNING

 We will focus specifically on consumer reviews from Google and Yelp located in New Jersey, the most densely populated state in the U.S.